keithmcnulty/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 02 August 2019.
-Incumbent President of Tunisia Beji Caid Essebsi dies at the age of 92, and Mohamed Ennaceur is named as his interim replacement.
+#> Here's some news from 22 July 2015.
+The United States and Cuba restore full diplomatic relations after 54 years.
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \